 Michael B. Jordan Improvised This Iconic Line In ‘Black Panther,’ Angela Bassett Confirms

 Marvel’s blockbuster film Black Panther was a huge hit in 2018, becoming one of the most successful films of the year.
-The movie also made history by becoming the first superhero film with a predominantly Black cast, and after the recent tragic passing of the Black Panther’s lead actor, Chadwick Boseman, there’s been a resurgence of interest in the history-making film.
+The movie also made history by becoming the first superhero film with a predominantly Black cast.
+And after the recent death of Black Panther’s lead actor, Chadwick Boseman, there’s been a resurgence of interest in the history-making film.

-Black Panther has many aspects that have kept viewers engaged since its initial release, from its costumes to its intense action scenes; however, one part of the film that may be overlooked is its strong writing and the free-flowing dialogue of its characters.
+Black Panther has many aspects that have kept viewers engaged since its initial release, from its costumes to its intense action scenes.
+However, one part of the film that might be overlooked is its strong writing and the free-flowing dialogue of its characters.

-One character, in particular, Erik Killmonger (played by Michael B. Jordan), had more than his fair share of memorable lines.
-The most notable was a hilarious outburst he had when he first arrived in Wakanda.
-As funny as it was, few fans know that this line was actually not in the script.
+One character in particular, Erik Killmonger (played by Michael B. Jordan), had more than his fair share of memorable lines.
+And not all of them were actually in the script.

-Michael B. Jordan’s Killmonger role stayed with him long after filming wrapped
+Michael B. Jordan’s Killmonger role stayed with him long after ‘Black Panther’ filming wrapped

 Jordan apparently had gotten so deeply entrenched in the role that after filming wrapped, it was difficult to remove himself from the mindset of the character.
-After spending months isolating himself from his costars on set, he needed therapy to adjust once filming wrapped.
+After spending months isolating himself from his co-stars on set, he needed therapy to adjust once filming ended.
 On The Bill Simmons Podcast, he explained the situation.

 “I never was in a character for that long of a period of time and [never] was, I guess, that dark, that lonely, that painful,” Jordan said.
 “I found myself kind of in the routine of being isolated and went out of my way to make sure I was by myself and didn’t say too much more than the usual.
 Once I got finished wrapping the movie, it took me some time to talk through how I was feeling and why I was feeling so sad and like a little bit depressed.”

-Jordan improvised one his most memorable lines in ‘Black Panther’
+Jordan improvised 1 of his most memorable lines in ‘Black Panther’

-Although Black Panther had no shortage of funny moments, there were several in particular that stood out most.
-One of them happened to be a scene in which Killmonger is being interrogated by the leadership of Wakanda, who don’t believe he’s a true descendant of their people.
-After he reveals that his father was the slain Prince N’Jobu, everyone is shocked.
-One of the leaders, astonished, admits that he is royalty, to which he replies “Hey Auntie.”
+Although Black Panther had no shortage of funny moments, there were several in particular that stood out.
+One of them was a scene in which Killmonger is being interrogated by the leadership of Wakanda, who don’t believe he’s a true descendant of their people.

 Thanks to some quick thinking on Jordan’s behalf, he was able to turn a tense moment into one of the funniest in the film.